Enterprise-CMCS/managed-care-review/docs/designPatterns.md

 Dependency injection is the way we make sure that code is configured with whatever dependencies it requires.

 What's a dependency you ask?
 The most obvious dependencies are things that make requests to other services.
-So in `app-web`, the graphql client is an obvious dependency.
-And actually, that client even has a dependency that we configure which is the fetch ApolloLink.
-In order to mock out auth locally, we add a header to every API request with the local user in it.
-So when `AUTH_MODE=LOCAL`, we pass a different link to the Apollo client, a different dependency.
+So in `app-web`, the graphql client is a dependency.
+The graphql client also has an additional dependency that we configure - ApolloLink.
+We manage these dependencies with environment variables.
+When `AUTH_MODE=LOCAL`, we pass a different link to the Apollo client, injecting the graphql client with a different dependency.
+The interface to graphql doesn't change in this case, only the dependency it uses changes.
+This means we can use or test graphql throughout the codebase the same way, even in different environments.

 Another related example: in `app-api`, we get info about the current user which also needs to behave differently locally than when deployed.
 So we have a `userFromAuthProvider` interface that we build two implementations for.
 One for local, one for cognito, and at startup time we configure which one the handler is going to use.
 In tests, it's easy to configure our handler to use the one we want, or a mock one that meets the same interface.